Mosque doubles as work haven to Israel's Bedouin women

 BREAKING TABOOS

-In neighboring Jordan, which has a large Bedouin community, women say approaches to work have been shifting for a while.
+In neighbouring Jordan, which has a large Bedouin community, women say approaches to work have been shifting for a while.

 Bedouin shop owner Sheikha Khalaf al-Shobasi, in the village of Zamlat al-Amir Ghazi, said attitudes within the community toward the idea of women working had changed in the last decade.
 She used a $3,000 government grant to open a store for confectionary and household items.